kmarkus/lsdbus/README.md

 Pacific/Tahiti
 ```

-**Methods** can called by "calling" the proxy and providing the Method
+**Methods** can be called by "calling" the proxy and providing the method
 name as the first argument:

 ```lua